HHGTan/freesurfRannot/README.md

 # freesurfRannot

-Package contains functions to handle read, edit and write annotation files of http://www.freesurfer.net in R.
+Package contains functions to handle read, edit and write annotation files used by Freesurfer (http://www.freesurfer.net) in R.